 As a part of their process, the Commission holds periodic meetings to review the JLARC staff analysis and consider citizen and business input regarding tax preferences under review.
 JLARC staff will present the results of their analysis on Aug.
 2. A meeting dedicated to public input and testimony on the 2023 tax preference reviews is on Sep.
 27. The last Citizen Commission meeting for the year is scheduled on Oct.
 31.

-If you wish to come and provide testimony, please review the Commission’s request that those providing testimony address specific questions in their testimony.
+If you wish to provide testimony, please review the Commission’s request that those providing testimony address specific questions in their testimony.
 The questions are available on the Commission’s website.